SURIYALAKSHMI29/Grocery-Store-Management-System/README.md

 ## License
 © 2024 Suriya Lakshmi M. All rights reserved.

 Permission is granted to use this software for **personal, non-commercial** purposes only.
-Redistribution, modification, or commercial use of this software is prohibited without explicit written consent from the author.
+Redistribution, modification, or commercial use of this software is prohibited without prior approval from the author.

 For commercial inquiries, please contact: suriyalakshmi413@gmail.com.